psychogun/psychogun.github.io/docs/pfsense/Grafana-dashboard-for-pfSense.md

 # Grafana dashboard for pfSense
 {: .no_toc }
 This is how I used Grafana to display dashboard for vitals from my PfSense firewall.
-I was able to do this because of this VictorRobellini's work [https://github.com/VictorRobellini/pfSense-Dashboard](https://github.com/VictorRobellini/pfSense-Dashboard).
+I was able to do this because of this VictorRobellini's work: [https://github.com/VictorRobellini/pfSense-Dashboard](https://github.com/VictorRobellini/pfSense-Dashboard)

 ## Table of contents
 {: .no_toc .text-delta }